dojo/framework/docs/en/custom-elements/supplemental.md

 # Custom Element Slots

-Some Dojo widgets utilize child objects rather than child widgets.
-These child objects are supported as custom elements by using "slots."
+Dojo widgets can support child objects, these children are supported as custom elements by using "slots."
 A `slot` attribute is added to a child of the custom element, and the child gets passed in as the value of the slot.

 The most common child object scenarios are supported by Dojo custom elements.